derived-studio/react-notifications/README.md

 ### What problem does it solves?

 Vast majority of packages out there is based on js timers (`setTimeout` or `setInterval`) often being created per displayed notification.
-While it might not be a problem for small apps with fewer notifications, it has a significant impact on JS thread while running in high performance application with high volume of displayed notification.
+Whilst it might not be a problem for small apps with fewer notifications, it has a significant impact on JS thread when running in high performance application with high volume of displayed notification.

 ### Should you use it?